Wrought Iron Fencing Cost

 Types of Wrought Iron Fencing

-Wrought iron fencing is made of pure iron which means it is very heavy and strong.
-Wrought iron ‘look’ fencing is made from galvanised steel.
-Wrought iron will usually last for decades.
+Wrought iron fencing is made of pure iron making it heavy, strong and timeless, often lasting for decades.
 Galvanised steel is often guaranteed for 25 years.

 Flat Top